ks6201/parking-lot/README.md

 #### **Concurrency Handling**

-To handle simultaneous check-ins and check-outs, especially in async event-driven environment:
+To handle simultaneous entries and exits, especially in async event-driven environment:

 * It uses **`@d3vtool/mutex`** library to ensure safe mutation of in-memory data structures (e.g., queues and spot states, floors).
 * This prevents **race conditions** and ensures **data integrity** when multiple vehicles interact with the same parking floor or spot concurrently.